 - How much does a lender pay us?
 It takes a lot of work to put together lender reviews, do due diligence, and put out free content to make sure you don’t take out private student loans without knowing exactly why you’re making that choice instead of federal student loans (which we generally recommend prioritizing).
 What a lender pays us can influence where and how we list them on this post.
 However, it’s not the primary ranking factor.

-That means for the 2020-2021 school year, only the highest qualified borrowers with a cosigner can expect to get a lower interest rate than what’s offered by federal student loans.
+The federal student loan interest rates this year are higher than last year’s, but they’re still near all-time lows.
+That means for the 2021-2022 school year, only the highest qualified borrowers with a cosigner can expect to get a lower interest rate than what’s offered by federal student loans.

 Private student loans should generally be your last option

-That means most borrowers taking out private student loans for the 2020-2021 school year are doing so because they can’t access federal student loans or they made a mistake with the FAFSA.
+That means most borrowers taking out a loan with a private lender for the 2021-2022 school year are doing so because they can’t access federal loans or they made a mistake with the FAFSA.

 Are private loans right for me?

-We generally recommend taking out federal student loans before turning to private student loans.
-Federal student loans have repayment plans that can be based on your income, which is something you won’t find with a private lender.
+We generally recommend maxing out your federal student loan options first.
+Federal student loans have repayment plans that can be based on your income.
+But that’s something you won’t find with a student loan lender.

 However, federal loans have limits on how much you can borrow.
 Your federal loan might not be enough to cover the cost of going to school.
-That’s where private loans can help.
+And that’s where private loans can help.

 Depending on the lender, you may have several options to repay your loan.
-For instance, some lenders let you make interest-only payments while you’re in school while others won’t ask for any payments until after you graduate.
+For instance, some lenders let you make interest-only payments while you’re in school.
+Others won’t ask for any payments at all until after you graduate.

 All 9 private student loan companies compared